Frequently Asked Questions

 If I’m undecided about my major, what will my fall semester schedule look like?

 If you are undecided about a major, fall semester is a wonderful opportunity to explore.
-Each first-year student will take a First-Year Writing course (WRIT 111) or a Religion course (REL 121) in the fall.
-Many students will also opt to continue the foreign language they studied in high school or start a new language.
-Since the most common schedule is 4.0-4.5 total credits, you can select two (or three or even four courses if you don’t take a language course or have completed your FYW course through transfer credit) additional courses that pique your interest.
-The General Education curriculum includes a group of courses all students take within the liberal arts as part of the St. Olaf degree requirements.
-First semester is a great opportunity to take a GE course or two, especially if you are exploring different majors.
+Each first-year student will take a First-Year Seminar course (FYS 120) or a Writing and Rhetoric course (WRIT 120) in the fall.
+Many students will also opt to continue the world language they studied in high school or start a new language.
+Since the most common schedule is 4.0-4.5 total credits, you can select two (or three or even four courses if you don’t take a language course or have completed your Writing and Rhetoric course through transfer credit) additional courses that pique your interest.
+The OLE Core curriculum includes a group of courses all students take within the liberal arts as part of the St. Olaf degree requirements.
+The first semester is a great opportunity to take a Core course or two, especially if you are exploring different majors.

 When will I register for my classes?

-Registration will begin on Monday, July 27, 2020 at 8:30 AM.
+Registration will begin on June 22nd.
 Keep an eye on your St. Olaf email account for more information as we get closer!

 How can I see which courses are offered in the fall?